geekrelief/gdnim/README.md

   - gcc is the recommended compiler for most cases
     - gcc, vcc, and tcc are supported
     - (see [Compiler notes](#compiler-notes) below for details on differences)
+  - Windows only: https://github.com/microsoft/terminal used to launch the godot editor.

 ## Tips ##
 - **Hot reloading** makes use of components as sub-scenes.
 Think of a component as unit that has a `.tscn` scene file, with the root node containing the `.gdns` nativescript attached, pointing to the `.nim` code file.
 The correct setup for reloading is a hieararchy of scenes.
 See `/app/scenes/main.tscn` and how it references the other component scenes from `/app/_tscn`.